splunk/public-o11y-docs/infrastructure/monitor/k8s-nav.rst

 Investigate instances in the hierarchy map
 ---------------------------------------------

-* Breadcrumb navigation: Switch to different entities and jump across levels using the breadcrumb navigation bar.
+* Breadcrumb navigation: Switch to different instances and jump across entity levels using the breadcrumb navigation bar.

     ..  image:: /_images/infrastructure/k8s-nav/k8s-nav-breadcrumb.gif
         :width: 100%
         :alt: How to select a different node to investigate and jump to the cluster level.

-* Hover: Get more information about an entity, including its status or phase, by hovering over that entity.
+* Hover: Get more information about an instance, including its status or phase, by hovering over that instance.

     .. image:: /_images/infrastructure/k8s-nav/k8s-nav-hover.png
         :alt: Hovering over a pod shows its information and phase.
         :width: 50%

-* Select and zoom: Drill down into an entity and change the zoom level of the map, if applicable, by selecting the element.
-Details about the entity display in the sidebar, in the :guilabel:`About this <Entity_Type>` panel.
+* Select and zoom: Drill down into an instance and change the zoom level of the map, if applicable, by selecting the instance.
+Details about the instance display in the sidebar, in the :guilabel:`About this <Entity_Type>` panel.

     ..  image:: /_images/infrastructure/k8s-nav/k8s-nav-zoom.gif
       :width: 100%
       :alt: From the node-level hierarchy map, selecting a pod zooms the view to the pod level.
 Details about the selected pod display in the sidebar in the :guilabel:`About this pod` panel.
 From the pod level, selecting a container zooms the view to the container level.

 * Filter: Filter the map by any available metadata in your Kubernetes data, such as a namespace, a workload, or any other key-value pair.
-When you apply a filter, the map highlights entities that match the filter.
-You can still hover over the dimmed entities to view details about them.
+When you apply a filter, the map highlights instances that match the filter.
+You can still hover over the dimmed instances to view details about them.

     ..  image:: /_images/infrastructure/k8s-nav/k8s-nav-filter.gif
       :width: 100%